 The demographic indicators (Table 1) and corresponding population projection has been made as per data in use by the EPI Afghanistan.
 Please note that the IMR, growth rate and population are slightly different than the other health sector figures mentioned above.
 However, the health sector figures are still being debated within the Ministry and differ between departments, while NEPI has found that the figures used below provide a good basis for planning with no vaccine stock outs.

 The EPI Afghanistan had been providing six classical antigens since its beginning in early 1980s.
-With the GAVI support Hepatitis B vaccine in the form of Tetravalent Vaccine (DPT-Hep B) was introduced in the EPI Schedule in mid 2006 and the Hib vaccine in the form of Pentavalent was introduced in January 2009 replacing tetravalent vaccine.
+With the GAVI support Hepatitis B vaccine in the form of Tetravalent Vaccine (DPT-Hep B)

-4 Afghan year begins on 21st March.
+6 Afghan year begins on 21st March.